arungudelli/angularjswiki/content/en/fontawesome/fa-cloud-upload-alt.md

-## Change Cloud Upload Alt icon size
+## Change fa-cloud-upload-alt icon size
-To increase Cloud Upload Alt font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-cloud-upload-alt.
+To increase fa-cloud-upload-alt font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-cloud-upload-alt.

 Increase in icon size will be relative to their parent container.